 Begin your adventure with a calm afternoon on the sun deck looking for whales and enjoying the stunning natural beauty of Maine’s rugged coast.
-Portland Harbor offers spectacular views of the Old Port district and you'll see Cape Elizabeth that marks the entrance to the harbor.
+Cape Elizabeth marks the entrance to the Portland Harbor where you can witness spectacular views of the Old Port district.

 Nestled on the east side of Mt.
 Desert Island, Bar Harbor enchants visitors with its natural beauty, cultural traditions, and endless opportunities for recreation.
 Visit Acadia National Park and witness breathtaking vistas and an abundance of wildlife in unspoiled habitats.
 End your day by taking a leisurely walk along the “Shore Path,” where you will be treated to views of the Atlantic Ocean and gorgeous, sprawling homes.

 Nestled on the east side of Mount Desert Island and surrounded by Acadia National Park, Bar Harbor has welcomed visitors for centuries.
 During the 1800s, the breathtaking mountains and seascapes were a source of inspiration for many artists and writers.
 Prominent figures like Joseph Pulitzer and William Proctor built magnificent cottages in this beautiful coastal community.
 This tour of Acadia National Park includes stops at the summit of Cadillac Mountain, the first land in the United States touched by the morning sun; and Thunder Hole, an inlet naturally carved out of rocks where the waves spout water as high as 40 feet.